-Due to uncertainties related to the pandemic , there is no information from governments on COVID-19 funds by health spending category.
-Thus COVID-19 response funding is reported in NHEX as a stand-alone total by itself, where identified.
-Some COVID-19-related spending may be included in other NHEX categories.
+Due to uncertainties related to the pandemic, there is limited information from governments on COVID-19 response funding broken down by health spending category.
+Some jurisdictions have partial COVID-19 spending at a category level.
+Some provinces can identify only total COVID-19 spending with no further details at a category level.
+It is also possible that some health spending categories (e.g., Hospitals) may include some COVID-19 spending that cannot be identified separately.
+Therefore, identifying COVID-19 spending exclusively from other spending categories is a current limitation.
+As a result, total COVID-19 Response Funding is reported in NHEX as a stand-alone category wherever explicitly identified for 2019-2020, 2020-2021 and 2021-2022.
 Once more detailed information is available at the spending category level for COVID-19 funds, it is anticipated that related categories, such as Public Health, Long-Term Care and Hospitals, may be affected.